levincoolxyz/invspec/README.md

 ### Ways to go

-1. without prior knowledge of target mesh, we will have to start with uniformly distributed spherical mesh
+1. without prior knowledge of target mesh, we will have to start with uniformly distributed spherical mesh (which will have to be finer and more costly)

 2. in practice it would not be exactly the Laplace-Beltrami operator (need to consider bending energy of thin shell etc.)

 2. in practice high frequencies might be prohibitively noiser

-3. how to tell topology beforehand?
+3. how to guess topology beforehand? would higher genus work out-of-the-box?